The Absolute Best Places to Visit in India

-There are so many incredible destinations to visit in India that often the hardest part of planning a trip to India is narrowing down where to go and deciding which places in India you simply can’t miss.
+There are so many incredible places to visit in India that it would take a lifetime to see them all and sometimes the hardest part of planning a trip to India is narrowing down where to go and deciding which places in India you simply can’t miss.

-In this huge and diverse country that’s no easy task.
-India offers a lifetime of adventures and one of the best things about India, and something that keeps travellers returning again and again, is the diversity of this incredible country – from buzzing cities to ancient temples, palaces and forts, from the desert to the snow capped peaks of the mighty Himalayas, to the tropical beaches and backwaters of Kerala.
+This huge and diverse country offers a lifetime of adventures and one of the best things about India, and something that keeps travellers returning again and again, is the diversity of this incredible country – from buzzing cities to ancient temples, palaces and forts, from the desert to the snow capped peaks of the mighty Himalayas, to the tropical beaches and backwaters of Kerala.

-There are simply hundreds of places in India to visit but the one thing that remains the same wherever you choose to go in India is that you can be sure you will be in for an adventure, infused with the colour, vibrancy, spirit and warmth of the incredible Indian hospitality that makes traveling here so captivating and memorable.
+There are simply hundreds of places to visit in India, but the one thing that remains the same wherever you choose is that you can be sure you will be in for an adventure, infused with the colour, vibrancy, spirit and warmth of the incredible Indian hospitality that makes traveling here so captivating and memorable.

 The Golden Triangle

 The Golden Triangle consists of Delhi, Agra and Jaipur.
-The destinations that make up the Golden Triangle are only a short distance apart but contain some of the most famous and iconic sights in all of India making the Golden Triangle one of the most unmissable places in India.
+The destinations that make up the Golden Triangle are only a short distance apart but contain some of the most famous and iconic sights in India making it one of the most unmissable places to visit in India.

-Whilst the Golden Triangle contains many of the most popular sights and places in India these cities can be a little overwhelming for a first time visitor to India, luckily there are many great Golden Triangle tours that you can choose from to take the hassle out of your trip and allow you to enjoy these spectacular sights.
+Whilst the Golden Triangle contains many of the most popular sights and places to visit in India these cities can be a little overwhelming for a first time visitor to India.
+Luckily there are many great Golden Triangle tours that you can choose from to take the hassle out of your trip and allow you to enjoy these spectacular sights.

 Visiting Varanasi is quite an experience as Hindus believe that dying here releases you from the cycle of death and rebirth and being cremated along the holy river is very auspicious for Hindus and a unique and unforgettable sight for tourists.